|1 bedroom apartments :||186|

 Such accommodation typically comes equipped with hotel-like amenities such as room service, maid service and WiFi - providing a comfortable, hassle-free stay in Magnolia City.

-Cost of Apartments in Houston
+Types of Accommodations in Houston

 For being such a major city, Houston's rental prices defiantly benefit from the city being in the biggest state in the USA.
 Texas as a whole is generally cheap and even in Houston, this rule rings true.
 The average cost for a rental apartment is $1269, with the average for a one-bedroom apartment being around the $1100 mark – indeed the prices have only really increased around $200 a month over the last 7 years.